17 Apr Gregory A. Dorsey

 Gregory A. Dorsey

-With nearly 22 years of experience in the practice of law, Mr. Dorsey uses his combined litigation and business acumen to balance the client’s overall interests with the client’s objectives in resolving complex litigation matters.
+With more than 25 years of experience in the practice of law, Mr. Dorsey uses his combined litigation and business acumen to balance the client’s overall interests with the client’s objectives in resolving complex litigation matters.
 Mr. Dorsey’s practice focuses on complex business and commercial litigation, but he is often engaged in employment litigation, fiduciary litigation, tort litigation, real estate litigation, and disputes in other areas of the law, including “white collar” investigations and litigation affecting the rights and liberties of individuals.
 Mr. Dorsey represents plaintiffs and defendants in litigation across a broad spectrum of industries including technology, energy, health care, entertainment, food service, legal, and professional services.
 He has fought against and beside lawyers from the country’s largest law firms.
 Whether you are a former professional athlete, judge, lawyer, medical doctor, entrepreneur, or owner of a business large or small, you can count yourself among those who have engaged Mr. Dorsey to successfully resolve their legal dispute.

 Mr. Dorsey also advises clients in corporate and strategic business matters, including corporate formation and management issues, stockholder and membership rights and disputes, complex business contracts, commercial leases, acquisitions, franchising, protection, commercialization, and defense of intellectual property, corporate governance, employment matters, and daily operational concerns.
 In this capacity, he gains direct insight into the business concerns of the client, which proves invaluable to stave off or deal with litigation.

-Prior to co-founding Kelly Dorsey, P.C., Mr. Dorsey was a partner with the Baltimore-based law firm of Thomas & Libowitz, P.A., where he worked as a trial lawyer in the firm’s litigation practice group, and consulted with the firm’s corporate and real estate practice groups on various client matters and concerns.
+Before co-founding Kelly Dorsey, P.C., Mr. Dorsey was a partner with the Baltimore-based law firm of Thomas & Libowitz, P.A., where he worked as a trial lawyer in the firm’s litigation practice group, and consulted with the firm’s corporate and real estate practice groups on various client matters and concerns.
 He also founded the law firm of Dorsey & Associates, P.C., which he managed for nearly seven (7) years before joining Thomas & Libowitz, P.A.

 In 1998, Mr. Dorsey was appointed by then Maryland Governor Parris N. Glendenning to the Trial Courts Judicial Nominating Committee, 8th Judicial District, and reappointed to the Committee by Maryland Governors Robert L. Ehrlich, Jr. and Martin J. O’Malley, last serving as Chair of the Committee.
 Since 2005, Mr. Dorsey has been an appointed Settlement Officer in the Circuit Court for Carroll County, Maryland where he is assigned to oversee mandatory pre-trial settlement conferences in civil cases involving business and contract disputes, together with negligence and other tort claims.
 Mr. Dorsey is also an appointed member of the Committee on the Resolution of Fee Disputes of the Maryland State Bar Association where he assists in resolving fee disputes between clients and attorneys, and participates as Chair or Client Representative in the arbitration of matters that cannot be amicably resolved.
-Mr. Dorsey was also selected as a 2016 Center of Influence Awards honoree by Baltimore SmartCEO.

-Prior to practicing law, Mr. Dorsey was employed as a software developer at General Electric Information Services and other leading-edge technology firms, rising to the level of Director of Technology, Fixed Income Trading Services, for a Maryland-based investment technology firm.
+Before engaging in the practice of law, Mr. Dorsey was employed as a software developer at General Electric Information Services and other leading-edge technology firms, rising to the level of Director of Technology, Fixed Income Trading Services, for a Maryland-based investment technology firm.
 As a consulting software developer, Mr. Dorsey created, designed, and implemented technical solutions for companies large and small including Westinghouse, CBS, American Red Cross, Integrated Health Services, Kenneth R. Feinberg & Associates, and Washington Hebrew Congregation.

 - Shareholder / Member Disputes, Fair Value, and Corporate Dissolution Claims: Defended an urgent care center pro hac vice against claims of a physician member seeking the appointment of a custodian and other injunctive relief and alleging breach of fiduciary duty together with other tort and contract claims.
 Asserted claims on behalf of the urgent care center seeking the fair value determination of the physician member’s interest and declaratory relief concerning ownership of intellectual property.
 Defended a shareholder and company against claims alleging breach of fiduciary duties and requesting the appointment of a custodian and dissolution of the company.
 Defended a founding member of an interior design company against breach of fiduciary duty and corporate cancellation claims.
 Asserted statutory inspection right claims on behalf of an ousted member of a manufacturing agency company.
 Defended the operating entity of a well-known restaurant and certain of its shareholders against claims of the petitioning shareholder seeking corporate dissolution and other judicial relief.